 In November 2017, he extended his contract with Stade Toulousain for a further three seasons

-In June 2018, he is selected to play with the French Barbarians who face the Crusaders and the Highlanders in New Zealand.
+The following year, he was selected to play with the French Barbarians who faced the Crusaders and the Highlanders in New Zealand.
 He captained the side in both games from the back of the scrum.

 Cros benefitted from working with former All Black Jerome Kaino at Toulouse and helped the side win their 20th TOP14 title in the 2018/19 season and earned a place a backup player to the French squad for the Rugby World Cup in Japan.

-Cros made his test debut against Scotland ahead of the World Cup and was named in Six Nations squad and has two test caps to his name.
+He made his test debut against Scotland ahead of the World Cup and was named in the 2020 Six Nations squad with two test caps to his name.

 |2015 - present|